 It is estimated that over 10 million accidents causing personal injury occur in Britain every year and over two million of those are caused by the negligence of another person.
 The law entitles those who have been the victim of an accident caused by someone else's negligence to make a compensation claim for personal injury and loss.
 Our accident claim solicitors will fully investigate your case to determine if someone else was negligent and will negotiate the best possible outcome for damages based on the extent of your injury and financial loss to ensure that you get a fair deal.
-Our lawyers offer legal advice without charge and legal expertise that is second to none.
+Our lawyers offer initial legal advice without charge and legal expertise that is second to none.
 We are members of the Solicitors Regulation Authority panel of personal injury experts.

 Claims for personal injury compensation are made in accident cases where the victim was either not responsible at all or was only partially responsible for causing the accident.
 Even if you were partly to blame, accident compensation solicitors can still take legal action.
 In the event that you were partially to blame for the incident that caused injury, the award of damages will be reduced by the percentage of blame attributed to your actions that contributed to the cause of the accident.